Total Corporate Foundation

 The Total Corporate Foundation is a partner of the artistic creation projects at the musée du quai Branly.

 The Total Corporate Foundation has committed its help to the musée du quai Branly in implementing these projects for a period of three years.

-Renewed every year, this programme enables contemporary Non-European artists to propose creation projects based on their own perception.
+Renewed every year, this program enables contemporary non-European artists to propose creation projects based on their own perception.

 The selected artists are then invited to showcase their works at the musée du quai Branly in Paris.

 - Joao Castilko (Brazil)

 - Hak Kim (Cambodia)